 Home has always been a haven.
 In fact, before the pandemic, 94% of older adult homeowners indicated an overwhelming desire to age in the comfort of their own homes.
-With the added concern of COVID-19, this trend continues to accelerate, as more people than ever reconsidered long-term care facilities in favor of the place they feel safest.
+Following the COVID-19 pandemic, this trend continues to accelerate, as more people than ever reconsidered long-term care facilities in favor of the place they feel safest.

 While many recognize living at home to be the best option amid the pandemic, there are still obstacles that aging adults may face at home such as potential fall risks or fire hazards.
 According to Home Instead, 65% of older adults’ homes have at least one potential safety issue, as reported by their adult children.

 Many of these can be avoided with minor adjustments, like installing adequate lighting or removing long electrical cords obstructing walkways.
 Use this home safety checklist to help determine if your home or the home of an aging loved one is safe from hazards that could jeopardize well-being and independence.

 “Caregivers can work with older adults to identify and eliminate potential risks that they may not even realize exist,” said Dr. Lakleyn Hogan Eichenberger, gerontologist and caregiver advocate at Home Instead.
 “These improvements can range from a quick fix to a small renovation, but investing the time to make these updates can help everyone feel more confident in living at home longer.”

 Eichenberger encourages older adults and their caregivers to be mindful of potential hazards and make a plan to help ensure home remains the safest place to be.
 If unsure where to start, consider the following spaces, beginning with the most frequently used rooms.
 Or, download the complete home safety checklist.